jhn/forfreeplease/README.md

-# Gimme stuff for free# Gimme stuff for free# Gimme stuff for free
+# For Free, Please
+Looking for some free swag?
+We got ya covered.